nikpapag/harness-cie-workshop-lambda/README.md

 - Add a second stage to an existing pipeline

-- Create a k8s service
+- Create a lambda service

 - Incorporate an advanced deployment strategy such as Canary